anandslab/AtoMiC-ToolKit/README.md

 <h2>Default Usernames and Passwords</h2>
 Access details have now been simplified and automated.
 Access details for each app can be obtained through the ToolKit Menus.
 It is recommended that you set / update usernames and password for all services.

+<h2>Backup/restore process</h2>
+The default location for stored backups is /opt/AtoMiC-ToolKit/backups.
+If you are transferring to a new machine, you should keep this folder so all the zips are available to restore later.
+You just need to copy it back, install the application again and restore the backup.

 For more information on installation and usage, visit <a href="http://www.htpcbeginner.com/atomic-toolkit/">AtoMiC ToolKit</a> page on on htpcBeginner.com.